sokolov-group/prism/README.md

 Some important parameters for the NEVPT2 calculations are:
  - ```nfrozen``` (integer): Number of lowest-energy (core) molecular orbitals that will be left uncorrelated ("frozen core").
  - ```max_memory``` (integer): Controls how much memory (in MB) will be used in a calculation.
 Prism **loves** memory.
-Allowing the calculation to use more memory tends to speed up the calculation since less input/output operations on disk are performed.
+Allowing the calculation to use more memory tends to speed it up since less input/output operations on disk are performed.
 Note that this parameter is just an estimate and the calculation can use more memory than allowed.
 For large jobs, it is recommended to run each calculation on a dedicated computer node to prevent memory errors.
  - ```compute_singles_amplitudes``` (boolean): Whether to compute single excitation amplitudes.
 If False (default), singles are not computed as in the standard NEVPT2 calculation.
 Switching to True has a very small effect on the NEVPT2 energy since the semi-internal double excitations capture the effect of singles when this option is set to False.
 For experts only.
  - ```s_thresh_singles``` (float): Parameter for removing linearly dependent single and semi-internal double excitations.
 For experts only.
  - ```s_thresh_doubles``` (float): Parameter for removing linearly dependent (external) double excitations.
 For experts only.